mccoderpy/discord.py/docs/api.rst

 Abstract Base Classes
 -----------------------

-An :term:`abstract base class` (also known as an ``abc``) is a class that models can inherit to get their behaviour. **Abstract base classes should not be instantiated**.
+An :term:`py:abstract base class` (also known as an ``abc``) is a class that models can inherit to get their behaviour.
+The Python implementation of an :doc:`abc <py:library/abc>` is slightly different in that you can register them at run-time. **Abstract base classes cannot be instantiated**.
-They are mainly there for usage with :func:`isinstance` and :func:`issubclass`\.
+They are mainly there for usage with :func:`py:isinstance` and :func:`py:issubclass`\.

-This library has a module related to abstract base classes, in which all the ABCs are subclasses of :class:`typing.Protocol`.
+This library has a module related to abstract base classes, some of which are actually from the :doc:`abc <py:library/abc>` standard module, others which are not.

 Snowflake
 ~~~~~~~~~~

 .. attributetable:: discord.abc.Snowflake

-.. autoclass:: discord.abc.Snowflake()
+.. autoclass:: discord.abc.Snowflake
     :members:

 User